sombriks/sample-htmx-javalin/README.md

 ## How to run

-we have [application plugin][30] to ease runnable jar creation options
+We have [application plugin][30] to ease runnable jar creation options

 ```bash
 ./gradlew run
 ```

-alternatively, run the jar built in previous step:
+Alternatively, run the jar built in previous step:

 ```bash
 java -jar build/libs/sample-htmx-javalin-1.0-SNAPSHOT-all.jar